-He’s just 14 and making waves brushed with inspiration in the art world – especially for other young Autistic artists.
-With a design business centred around pop culture figures and hype art under his belt, at an age when most teenagers are still testing the waters of possible careers, Clayden has shown that Autism is not a prison sentence.
-This is the story of Clayden Botes from Kalk Bay and his incredible artistic adventure.
+With a design business centred around pop culture figures and hype art under his belt, at an age when most teenagers are still deciding what to do with their lives; Clayden Botes has shown that Autism is not a prison sentence.

-“Clayden used to watch Youtube videos of his favourite artists to get inspiration when he was younger, but nowadays he will just sit down & draw whatever comes to mind – he takes inspiration from nature & loves working on new characters & worlds,” Antoinette tells me.
+“Clayden used to watch Youtube videos of his favourite artists to get inspiration when he was younger, but nowadays he will just sit down & draw whatever comes to mind – he takes inspiration from nature & loves working on new characters and worlds,” Antoinette tells me.

-It’s these inspirations that are the building blocks of Cladyensdesigns, the home of Clayden’s imaginings.
-Claydensdesigns was born out of what some might see as a ‘back against the wall situation’ and what Clayden and his mother saw as a necessary opportunity.
+Claydensdesigns was born out of a ‘back against the wall situation’ and a necessary opportunity.

-A means to distance himself saw Clayden drawing.
-“When I took Clayden out of school, the stress of being bullied & the pressure from teachers were not there anymore & Clayden just blossomed!” his mother explains.
+“When I took Clayden out of school, the stress of being bullied & the pressure from teachers were not there anymore and Clayden just blossomed,” his mother explains.

 However, despite Clayden’s newfound artistic freedom, financial freedom was an entirely separate matter.